 2: As soon as it’s over you will be more productive all day long.

 How does doing the hard stuff first give you more confidence and motivation?
 Putting off things that you don’t want to do is the easiest and most common way we hide from challenges and avoid failure.
-Maybe you want to avoid failure, perhaps you would rather stay in that comfortable place, well go ahead, but it’s not going to help you.
+Maybe you want to avoid failure, perhaps you would rather stay in that comfortable place.
+This attitude doesn’t help you.
 It won’t make things easier for you.
-There are more benefits in doing the things you are afraid to do rather than avoiding them.
+There are far more benefits in doing the things you are afraid to do rather than avoiding them.

 Your daily routines matter

-What you do every day matters way more than what you do once in a while.
+What you do every day matters more than what you do once in a while.

 The actions you take today are the building blocks for tomorrow.
 The status of your life right now, in this very moment, is the compound effect of yesterday’s choices.
 Your everyday habits are the composition of your life.
 Let that sink in.